marcuspaulos/marcuspaulos/README.md

 | Self-Hosted VPN Deployment (OpenVPN on Linux) | <a href="https://medium.com/@marcuspaulo_34898/creating-and-configuring-a-self-hosted-vpn-with-openvpn-quick-setup-b49915a3756c">Write-Up</a>|
 | Firewall Management / Network Routing / SIEM Integration | <a href="https://medium.com/@marcuspaulo_34898/expanding-my-soc-lab-adding-pfsense-as-firewall-routing-between-2-vpcs-and-integrating-with-015a2e15f7cd">Write-Up</a>|
 | Hybrid Network Security / VPN Configuration (WireGuard) | <a href="https://medium.com/@marcuspaulo_34898/@marcuspaulo_34898/attacking-and-defending-attacks-building-a-hybrid-lab-with-local-and-cloud-machines-connected-via-803b4bfe0e31">Write-Up</a>|

+## Projects
+- <a href="https://medium.com/@marcuspaulo_34898/analyzing-network-traffic-with-tcpdump-and-wireshark-building-a-packet-capture-script-with-1365a4f90e54">Analyzing Network Traffic with TCPDump and Wireshark: Building a Packet Capture Script with Decryption</a>

+- <a href="https://medium.com/@marcuspaulo_34898/installing-and-learning-to-use-wireshark-for-packet-capture-filtering-and-network-analysis-79ca7073175c">Installing and Learning to Use Wireshark for Packet Capture, Filtering, and Network Analysis</a>

+- <a href="https://medium.com/@marcuspaulo_34898/building-a-detection-and-response-lab-from-active-directory-to-splunk-automation-part-1-b194b24fa8cb">Building a Detection and Response Lab: From Active Directory to Splunk Automation (Part 1)</a>

+- <a href="https://medium.com/@marcuspaulo_34898/building-a-detection-response-lab-part-2-installing-splunk-ingesting-logs-and-automating-fef37d5dfbe9">Building a Detection & Response Lab (Part 2): Installing Splunk, Ingesting Logs, and Automating Alerts with Slack and Shuffle</a>

+- <a href="https://medium.com/@marcuspaulo_34898/creating-and-configuring-a-self-hosted-vpn-with-openvpn-quick-setup-b49915a3756c">Creating and Configuring a Self-Hosted VPN with OpenVPN (Quick Setup)</a>

+- <a href="https://medium.com/@marcuspaulo_34898/building-a-detection-and-response-lab-from-active-directory-to-splunk-automation-part-1-b194b24fa8cb">Expanding My SOC Lab: Adding pfSense as Firewall, Routing Between 2 VPCs, and Integrating with Splunk</a>

+- <a href="https://medium.com/@marcuspaulo_34898/attacking-and-defending-attacks-building-a-hybrid-lab-with-local-and-cloud-machines-connected-via-803b4bfe0e31">Attacking and Defending Attacks: Building a Hybrid Lab with Local and Cloud Machines Connected via WireGuard</a>

 ## Tools